temach/reports/INR-Lab-1-Networking-Basics.md

 The next step editing configuration of the GNS3 cloud to use virbr0 as its Ethernet interface.
 To be able to select the non-physical interface the box "Show special Ethernet interfaces" had to be ticked.
 Screenshot of configuration for the cloud is below.
 ![](https://i.imgur.com/pgazhp5.png)

-After that connection inside the kali guest started working.
+After that connection inside the Kali guest started working.
-The ip allocation on the side of kali guest was done automatically because libvirt provides DHCP.
+The IP allocation on the side of Kali guest was done automatically because libvirt provides DHCP.
-The screenshot below shows that the kali guest connect to the virbr0 bridge by a newly created virtual interface "gns3tap0-2".
+The screenshot below shows that the Kali guest connect to the virbr0 bridge by a newly created virtual interface "gns3tap0-2".
 ![](https://i.imgur.com/bg8exam.png)

 The bridge does not have a physical interface connected to it, however traffic flow and NAT is handled by iptable rules.